mrxk/dev-env/README.md

 The following commands work together to create a persistant environment for running single commands.

+ * `builds`: Build a spawn dev-env image in the current directory
  * `spawn`: Spawn a detached dev-env container in the current directory
  * `exec`: Exec a command via bash in a spawned dev-env container in the current directory
+ * `stop`: Stop a spawned dev-env container in the current directory
  * `rms`: Remove a spawn dev-env container in the current directory
  * `rmsi`: Remove a spawn dev-env container and its associated image in the current directory